spaze/phpstan-disallowed-calls/README.md

 ```
 then `Logger::log()` will be allowed in `/home/foo/path/to/some/file-bar.php`.

-If you need to disallow a methods or a function call, a constant, a namespace, a class, or a superglobal usage only in certain paths, as an inverse of `allowIn`, you can use `allowExceptIn` (or the `disallowIn` alias):
+If you need to disallow a methods or a function call, a constant, a namespace, a class, a superglobal, or an attribute usage only in certain paths, as an inverse of `allowIn`, you can use `allowExceptIn` (or the `disallowIn` alias):
 ```neon
 parameters:
     allowInRootDir: %rootDir%/../../..